 Custom AI Agent Development

-Copilot Studio agent engineering; MCP server development; RAG pipelines; vector retrieval; and secure agent design for GCC and GCC-High environments.
+Copilot Studio agent engineering; MCP server development; RAG pipelines; vector retrieval; and secure agent design for commercial and GCC M365 environments.
 Production-proven architecture.
 Nationwide delivery.
 SAM.gov active.

 What We Engineer

-Each agent type is chosen based on your use case, accuracy requirements, and GCC constraint profile.
+Each agent type is chosen based on your use case, accuracy requirements, and environment (GCC or commercial M365).

 Copilot Studio Agents

-Generative orchestration agents built in Microsoft Copilot Studio for GCC and GCC-High tenants.
+Generative orchestration agents built in Microsoft Copilot Studio for GCC tenants.
 Tool routing, citation-bound knowledge retrieval, approval workflows, and Teams-native deployment.
 GCC connector and licensing constraints applied from the start.

 MCP Server Development